MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSite.md

 Get-SPOSite -Identity https://contoso.sharepoint.com/sites/research | Select InformationSegment
 ```

 This example returns the InformationSegments associated to the site.
+It is applicable for tenants who have enabled Microsoft 365 Information barriers capability.
+Please read https://docs.microsoft.com/microsoft-365/compliance/information-barriers documentation to understand Information barriers in SharePoint Online.

+**Note**: This property is available only in SharePoint Online Management Shell Version 16.0.19927.12000 or later.

 ### -----------------------EXAMPLE 7-----------------------------